pmcelhaney/counterfact/docs/usage.md

 return $.response[200].header("x-coolness-level", 10).text("This is cool!")`.
 ```

 > Your IDE can help you build a valid response via autocomplete.
 It can also help ensure the response matches the requirements in the OpenAPI document.
 For example, if you leave out a required header, the function won't type check.
 (That's particularly useful when there are API changes.
-Update the OpenAPI document, regenerate the types, and let TypeScript where to update the code.)
+Update the OpenAPI document, regenerate the types, and let TypeScript tell you where to update the code.)

 ### Request parameters: `$.path`, `$.query`, `$.headers`, and `$.body`